Chart Color Schemes

 The employment landscape in Bundaberg Surrounds - South shows performance that lags behind national averages across key labour market indicators

-However, health care & social assistance has limited presence at 12.8% compared to the regional average of 16.1%.
-AreaSearch analysis shows employment increased by 9.7% over one year alongside labour force growth of 10.4%, leading to an unemployment rise of 0.5 percentage points.
-This contrasts with Rest of Qld, where employment rose by 1.7% and unemployment rose by 0.3 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted slightly by 0.01%.
-The state unemployment rate is at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Bundaberg Surrounds - South's employment mix indicates local employment should increase by 5.3% over five years and 11.8% over ten years.
+Health care & social assistance has limited presence at 12.8%, compared to the regional average of 16.1%.
+The area appears to offer limited local employment opportunities.
+In the 12-month period ending in September 2025, employment increased by 9.7% while unemployment rose by 0.5 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Bundaberg Surrounds - South's employment should increase by 5.3% over five years and 11.8% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment